 Distribution and Natural History: Ansonia lumut occurs in hill dipterocarp forest on Gunung Tebu (at 610 m elevation) and Gunung Lawit (at 790–1280 m elevation; Dring 1979) in the northeastern state of Terengganu (Fig. 4).
-During the day, specimens were found in small rock cracks along a slow moving stream.
+During the day, specimens were found in small rock fissures along a slow moving stream.
 The stream was approximately 5 m wide under a semi-closed canopy forest and consisted of dark-colored granite rock covered with algae and moss (Fig. 5).
 At night, toads were found on rocks and small, overhanging vegetation within the stream and along its banks away from strong torrent zones.
+Female paratype LSUHC 11214 was found to be gravid with unfertilized, unpigmented eggs that were approximately 1.7–1.8 mm in diameter.

 Etymology: The specific epithet “lumut” is derived from the Malay word for moss, in reference to the new species’ color pattern, which gives it a mossy appearance.
 Suggested English name: Mossy Stream Toad; Malay name: Kodok lumut